 - Respect the raid leaders on the night

 - Do not talk over the raid leader and keep communication during a boss fight to a minimum to hear instructions

 - Communication during a raid is to be respectful and polite

 - No raid member should be picked on directly about performance however it’s their responsibility to work hard and learn from mistakes

 - Feedback about raiders go directly to the raid leader

-- Feedback about a raid leader should go directly to the Current Content Officer.
-If the raid leader is an officer then another officer or the GM is an option.
+- Feedback about a raid leader should go directly to an officer or the GM.

 - War Machine will not kick a raider for being under-geared for a boss however the expectation is that the raider will be aware enough to ask to be replaced